petergridge/Irrigation-V5/help/help.md

 There are options to split the config across multiple cards you may want to investigate if you have many zones.

-There is much more detail in the readme.
+There is much more detail in the (readme)[https://github.com/petergridge/Irrigation-Card].